-Located in the sparkling Caribbean Sea about 19 kilometers (12 miles) from the mainland of Mexico’s Riviera Maya, the island of Cozumel beckons with sparkling turquoise waters, fascinating Mayan ruins set in the jungle, hotels & beach clubs in abundance, and the world’s second largest barrier reef system waiting to be explored by snorkelers and divers alike.
+Located in the sparkling Caribbean Sea about 19 kilometers (12 miles) from the mainland of Mexico’s Riviera Maya, the island of Cozumel beckons with calm turquoise waters, fascinating Mayan ruins set in the jungle, hotels & beach clubs in abundance, and the world’s second largest barrier reef system waiting to be explored by snorkelers and divers alike.

 Stretching just 48 kilometers (30 miles) long and 16 kilometers (9.9 miles) wide, the island can be easily covered in just 1 day – making Cozumel the perfect day trip during your stay in the Riviera Maya.

 Don’t get us wrong.
 Cozumel is undoubtedly destination-worthy in and of itself and time permitting, a multi-day stay is absolutely warranted!
 But for those staying in nearby Cancun, Playa Del Carmen, Tulum or anywhere in between, a day trip to Cozumel is easily a must on your Riviera Maya itinerary.

 Without further ado, we give you our tried & true guide to your ultimate day trip to Cozumel, Mexico!